Baz-Co/bazcode/README.md

 - sitemap (inactive)
 - astro-robots-txt

-Each integration has a cooresponding package installed as well, check out the repo's [package.json](./package.json) as the package + version source of truth.
-Addtional packages of note:
+Each integration has a corresponding package installed as well, check out the repo's [package.json](./package.json) as the package + version source of truth.
+Additional packages of note:

 - astro-icon
 - tiny-invariant